trow-land/Data-Science/Heart Disease/readme.md

 ### Exploratory Data Analysis (EDA):
 - Understand the distribution of key features.
 - Identify correlations between features and the target variable (heart disease).
-- Visualize trends and patterns in the data.
+- Visualise trends and patterns in the data.

 ### Feature Engineering:
 - Handle missing values and outliers.
-- Normalize/standardize features if necessary.
-- Create new features that may improve model performance.

 ### Modeling:
 - Build predictive models to classify heart disease.